ayoubimaya/blog/content/post/baklawa.md

 **4.** Transfer to jar and chill in fridge.

 ### Making Filling
-**1.** Put your nuts, sugar in the bowl of your food processor and pulse about 5 times.
+**1.** Put your nuts and sugar in the bowl of your food processor and pulse about 5 times.
 You want to avoid having powdery nuts (unless that's what you want).
 Move to mixing bowl.

 **2.** Combine chopped nuts with cinnamon, rosewater, and egg white.
 Egg white helps keep the filling stick together!
 Set aside.